-D. Refrigerant coils shall be supplied with factory-installed thermal expansion valves in lieu of capillary tubes to achieve evaporator performance and to protect the compressor from floodback of liquid refrigerant, ventituri type refrigerant distributor and a refrigerant low temperature limit.
+C. Refrigerant coils shall be supplied with factoryinstalled thermal expansion valves in lieu of capillary tubes to achieve evaporator performance and to protect the compressor from floodback of liquid refrigerant, venturi type refrigerant distributor and a refrigerant low temperature limit.
+D. Electric heat coils shall be open wire (cal rods inserted into a tube shall not be acceptable.).
+Electric heat coils shall have the following factory-installed safety devices of an automatic reset high temperature limit and a manual resetable high temperature limit that requires a maintenance operator to determine the cause of the trip.

-2.03 FANS AND MOTOR
+2.03 FANS AND MOTOR:

-- A. The fan and motor assembly shall be of a low speed design to assure maximum quietness and efficiency. - B. Fans shall be double-inlet, forward-curved, centrifugal type with offset aerodynamic blades.
-Fans and shaft shall be statically and dynamically balanced as an assembly in the unit before shipment. - C. Fan housings shall be constructed of galvanized steel incorporating logarithmic expansion for quiet operation.
+A. The fan and motor assembly shall be of a low speed design to assure maximum quietness and efficiency.

+B. Fans shall be double-inlet, forward-curved, centrifugal type with offset aerodynamic blades.
+Fans and shaft shall be statically and dynamically balanced as an assembly in the unit before shipment.

+C. Fan housings shall be constructed of galvanized steel incorporating logarithmic expansion for quiet operation.
 Fan and motor assembly shall be of the direct drive type.
-Belt drive fans shall not be allowed. - D. Supply motors shall be 115 volt, single phase, 60 Hz, NEMA permanent split capacitor (PSC), plug-in type with auto reset internal thermal overload device designed specifically for unit ventilator operation.
-Motors shall be located out of the conditioned air stream. - E. Units shall have sleeve type motor and fan shaft bearings, and shall not require oiling more than annually.
+Belt drive fans shall not be allowed.

+D. Indoor motor shall be 115 volt, single phase, 60 Hz, NEMA permanent split capacitor (PSC), plug-in type with auto reset internal thermal overload device designed specifically for unit ventilator operation.
+Motors shall be located out of the conditioned air stream.

+E. Units shall have sleeve type motor and fan shaft bearings, and shall not require oiling more than annually.
 All bearings shall be located out of the airstream.
-Bearings in the air stream are not acceptable. - F. Motor speed shall be controlled by factory mounted multi-tap transformer for three (3) speeds, HIGH-MEDIUM-LOW-OFF (not accessible from the exterior of the unit).
+Bearings in the air stream are not acceptable.

+F. Motor speed shall be controlled by factory mounted multi-tap transformer for three (3) speeds, HIGH-MEDIUM-LOW-OFF (not accessible from the exterior of the unit).
 Fan motor and controls shall each have hot leg protected by a factory installed cartridge fuse.

-2.04 [AZQ] FACE AND BYPASS DAMPER

-A. Each unit shall be provided with a factory-installed face and by-pass damper, constructed of aluminum.
-The long sealing edges of the damper shall have silicone rubber impregnated clothe seals for long life and positive sealing.
-Face and bypass dampers without sealing edges to prevent air bypass shall not be acceptable.
-The damper ends shall have blended mohair seals along the ends glued to the damper end for a positive seal.
-Plastic clip-on brushes end seals shall not be acceptable as an end seal.
-The unit design shall incorporate the face and bypass damper to prevent coil surface wiping and be before the fan in a draw-thru configuration.
-Face and bypass damper positioned in the direct discharge of the room fan is not acceptable.

-The face and by-pass damper shall be arranged to have a dead air space to minimize heat pick-up in the by-pass position.

-2.05 OUTDOOR & ROOM DAMPERS
+2.04 OUTDOOR & ROOM DAMPERS:

-- A. Each unit shall be provided with separate room air and outdoor air dampers. - B. The room air damper shall be fabricated from aluminum, and be counterbalanced against backpressure to close by gusts of wind pressure, thereby preventing outdoor air from blowing directly into the room. - C. The outdoor air damper shall be two piece, double wall construction fabricated from galvanized steel, with 1⁄2" thick, 11⁄2 lb. density glassfiber insulation encapsulated between the welded blade halves for rigidity and to inhibit corrosion.
+A. Each unit shall be provided with separate room air and outdoor air dampers.

+B. The room air damper shall be fabricated from aluminum, and be counterbalanced against backpressure to close by gusts of wind pressure, thereby preventing outdoor air from blowing directly into the room.

+C. The outdoor air damper shall be two piece, doublewall construction fabricated from galvanized steel, with 1⁄2" thick, 11⁄2 lb. density glassfiber insulation encapsulated between the welded blade halves for rigidity and to inhibit corrosion.
 The outdoor air damper shall have additional foam insulation on the exterior surface damper blade and on the ends of the outdoor air chamber.
-A single blade damper, which can be twisted and will leak air, will not be considered. - D. Dampers shall be fitted with blended mohair seals along all sealing edges.
+A single blade damper, which can be twisted and will leak air, will not be considered.

+D. Dampers shall be fitted with blended mohair seals along all sealing edges.
 Pressure adhesive sponge neoprene or plastic clip-on brush type sealers for damper seals are not acceptable.
-Rubber type gasket using pressure adhesive for fastening to metal and exposed to the outside air is not acceptable. - E. Dampers shall use the turned-metal principle on long closing ends with no metal-to-metal contact for proper sealing. - F. The damper shaft shall be mechanically fastened to the blade, and shall operate in bearings made of nylon or other material, which does not require lubrication.
+Rubber type gasket using pressure adhesive for fastening to metal and exposed to the outside air is not acceptable.
+E. Dampers shall use the turned-metal principle on long closing ends with no metal-to-metal contact for proper sealing.

-2.06 FILTER
+F. The damper shaft shall be mechanically fastened to the blade, and shall operate in bearings made of nylon or other material, which does not require lubrication.

+2.05 FILTER: